 Indicate the number of responses needed to meet the quorum requirement and state the percentage of approvals necessary to pass the measure submitted; and

 Shall specify the date by which the ballot must be received by the corporation in order to be counted.
-The date set shall afford members a reasonable time within which to return the ballots to the corporation.
+The date set shall afford Members a reasonable time within which to return the ballots to the corporation.

-Ballots shall be mailed or delivered in the manner required for giving notice of membership meetings as specified in these bylaws.
+Ballots shall be mailed, emailed, or delivered in an approved method of communication in the manner required for giving notice of the General Membership meetings as specified in these bylaws.

 Approval of action by written ballot shall be valid only when the number of votes cast by ballot within the time period specified equals or exceeds the quorum required to be present at a meeting authorizing the action, and the number of approvals equals or exceeds the number of votes that would be required to approve the action at a meeting at which the total number of votes cast was the same as the number of votes cast by ballot.

-Officer and Directors may be elected by written ballot.
-Such ballots for the election of officers and directors shall list the person nominated at the time the ballots are mailed or delivered.
+Officers and Directors may be elected by written ballot.
+Such ballots for the election of Officers and Directors shall list the person nominated at the time the ballots are mailed or delivered.

 SECTION 9.
 CONDUCT OF MEETINGS

-Meetings of members shall be presided over by the Chairperson of the Board, or, if there is no Chairperson or, in his or her absence, by the President of the corporation or, in his or her absence, by the Executive Vice President of the corporation or, in the absence of all these persons, by a Chairperson chosen by a majority of the voting members, present at the meeting.
-The Secretary of the corporation shall act as Secretary of all meetings of members, provided that, in his or her absence, the presiding officer shall appoint another person to act as Secretary of the meeting.
+Meetings of the General Membership shall be presided over by the President of the corporation or, in his or her absence, by the Vice President of the corporation or, in the absence of all these persons, by a Chairperson chosen by a majority of the voting Members, present at the meeting.
+The Secretary of the corporation shall act as Secretary of all meetings of Members, provided that, in his or her absence, the presiding officer shall appoint another person to act as Secretary of the meeting.

-Meetings shall be covered by Roberts Rules of Order as modified by the Chairman of the Board, as such rules may be revised from time to time, insofar as such rules are not inconsistent with or in conflict with the Articles of Incorporation, these Bylaws, or with provisions of law.
+Meetings shall be covered by Roberts Rules of Order as modified by the Board of Directors, as such rules may be revised from time to time, insofar as such rules are not inconsistent with or in conflict with the Articles of Incorporation, these Bylaws, or with provisions of law.

+Amended: